 4.1.
-Does your medical school or your institution offer support for medical students interested in enacting a sustainability initiative/QI project?
-Yes, the medical school or institution either offers grants for students to enact sustainability initiatives/QI projects or sustainability QI projects are part of the core curriculum.
-The medical school or institution encourages sustainability QI projects (to fulfil elerkship or
+Does your institution offer support for students interested in enacti ing a sustainability initiative/OI project?

+Yes, the institution either offers grants for students to enact sustainability initiatives/QI projects or sustainability QI projects are part of the core curriculum.
+(2 points)

-- The medical school or institution encourages sustainability QI projects (to fulfil clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available and there is no requirement to participate. - No, neither the medical school or the institution offer opportunities or support for sustainability initiatives or QI projects.
+The institution encourages sustainability QI projects (to fulfil clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available and there is no requirement to participate.
+(1 point)

+No, neither the medical school or the institution offer opportunities or support for sustainability initiatives or QI projects.
+(0 points)

 Score explanation: Yes, our medical school KIMS provides support for medical students interested in enacting a sustainability initiative/QI project through intramural funding.
 Interested students work on their research projects under a Guide and the Guide puts forth the proposal before the Research Committee.
-On getting the approval for the project, the institute provides funding to the student to carry out the project.
+Upon getting the approval for the project, the institute provides funding to the student to carry out the project.

 4.2.
-Does your institution offer opportunities for medical students to do research related to planetary health and/or sustainable healthcare?
+Does your institution offer opportunities for students to do research related to planetary health and/or sustainable healthcare/vetcare?

-- The institution has a specific research program or fellowship for students interested in doing planetary health/sustainable healthcare research. - There are research opportunities for students to perform research related to planetary health/sustainable healthcare, but these require student initiative to seek these out and carry them out in their spare time. - There are no opportunities for students to engage in planetary health/sustainable healthcare research.
+The institution has a specific research program or fellowship for students interested in doing planetary health/sustainable healthcare/vetcare research.
+(2 points)

+There are research opportunities for students to perform research related to planetary health/sustainable healthcare, but these require student initiative to seek these out and carry them out in their spare time.
+(1 point)

+There are no opportunities for students to engage in planetary health/sustainable healthcare research.
+(0 points)

-Score explanation: At Undergraduate level, opportunities are offered for medical students by our institution to carry out research.
-Students are selected for the ICMR (Indian Council of Medical Research) STS (Short Term Studentship) Program under which they receive funding by ICMR for 2 months to carry out their research project under a Guide.
+Score explanation: At the Undergraduate level, opportunities are offered for medical students by our institution to carry out research.
+Students are selected for the ICMR (Indian Council of

+Medical Research) STS (Short Term Studentship) Program under which they receive funding from ICMR for 2 months to carry out their research project under a Guide.

 4.3.
-Does the medical school have a webpage where medical students can find specific information related to planetary health and/or sustainable healthcare activities and mentors within the medical school?
+Does the institution have a webpage where students can find specific information related to planetary health and/or sustainable healthcare/vetcare activities and mentors within the institution?
 For example, projects achieved, current initiatives underway at the medical school and/or contact of information of potential mentors.

-- The medical school has a web page with specific information related to planetary health or sustainable healthcare that includes up-to-date information on relevant initiatives and contact information of potential mentors. - There is a medical school webpage that features some information on projects and mentors within planetary health and sustainable healthcare within the medical school, but it lacks key information. - There is no medical-school specific webpage for locating planetary health and/or sustainable healthcare projects or mentors.
+The institution has a webpage with specific information related to planetary health or sustainable healthcare/vetcare that includes up-to-date information on relevant initiatives and contact information of potential mentors.
+(2 points)

+There is an institution webpage that features some information on projects and mentors within planetary health and sustainable healthcare within the medical school, but it lacks key information.
+(1 point)

+There is no institution specific webpage for locating planetary health and/or sustainable healthcare projects or mentors.
+(0 points)